Unleash Your Creativity

 Explore the Joy of Playing Piano

-The central ambition at PianEasy is to make learning and exploring the piano fun and accessible for anyone, whether brand new beginner, intrepid returner, or someone wanting to take it to the next level.
-Whether at home or on a PianEasy Immersive Retreat, through the demonstration and sharing of simple practices & strategies, PianEasy invites you to explore both your innate musicality, and your inherent motor-neurone capacities.
+At PianEasy the central ambition is to make learning and exploring the piano fun and accessible for anyone, whether brand new beginner, intrepid returner, or someone wanting to take it to the next level.
+At home or on an Immersive Retreat, through the demonstration and sharing of simple practices & strategies, you are invited to explore your innate musicality and your inherent motor-neurone capacities.

 Welcome

-The Immersive Retreats and the PianEasy Online Tutorial Library (originally conceived to support students once they return home) offer in-person residential immersion and guided online resources, everything you need to play, understand, and enjoy the piano — at your own pace at home with online support, or if ready for where the progress curve truly achieves escape velocity: total immersion in the company of the like-minded on immersive retreat in the foothills of the Pyrenees.
+The Immersive Retreats and the PianEasy Online Tutorial Library, originally conceived to support students post-retreat, offer in-person residential immersion and/or guided online resources, everything you need to play, understand, and enjoy the piano — at your own pace at home with online support, or if ready for where the progress curve truly achieves escape velocity: total immersion in the company of the like-minded on immersive retreat.

 For those who can’t find the time or means for a short spell of full immersion, there’s the “Atomic” 30-60 minutes a day from home approach, or every other day, as life permits – 2 or 3 times per week as base minimum, 60 minutes per day optimal.

-Sign Up To The Newsletter to stay connected and receive updates,
+Sign Up To The Accidental Pianist Newsletter to stay connected and receive

 Two Paths to Progress